Skip to main content

 2. TogetheROS.Bot has been successfully installed on the RDK.

-3. A MIPI or USB camera has been installed on the RDK.
-If there is no camera available, you can experience the algorithm using locally JPEG/PNG images or MP4, H.264, and H.265 videos offline.
+3. An MIPI or USB camera is installed on the RDK.
+If no camera is available, you can test the algorithm by replaying local JPEG/PNG images or MP4, H.264, and H.265 video files.

-4. Make sure the PC can access the RDK through the network.
+4. Ensure your PC can access the RDK over the network.

-EfficientNet_Det subscribes to images published by the sensor package, performs inference, and publishes algorithm messages.
-WebSocket package is used to render and display the published images and corresponding algorithm results on a PC browser.
+The EfficientNet_Det object detection example subscribes to images published by the sensor package, performs inference, and then publishes algorithm messages.
+Results are rendered and displayed in a web browser on the PC via the websocket package.

 source /opt/tros/setup.bash